Best iMac for Graphic Designers iMore 2021

-For those who need a Mac for graphic design, but want it to be portable, then we recommend taking a look at the 16-inch MacBook Pro.
-The 16-inch display has 3072-by-1920 native resolution at 226 pixels per inch with support for millions of colors, 500 nits of brightness, wide color and True Tone, making it perfect for graphic design.
+For those who need a Mac for graphic design but want it to be portable, we recommend taking a look at the 16-inch MacBook Pro.
+The 16-inch display has a 3072-by-1920 native resolution at 226 pixels per inch with support for millions of colors, 500 nits of brightness, wide color, and True Tone, making it perfect for graphic design.

 Not only does the display look great, but you get power too.
 The base model 16-inch MacBook Pro gives you a 2.6GHz 6-core Intel Core i7 with Turbo Boost up to 4.5GHz, and you can even upgrade it to 8-cores with a more powerful processor if need be.
 It also starts with a 512GB SSD that can go all the way up to 8TB, 16GB of RAM that's configurable up to 64GB, and you get AMD Radeon Pro 5300M 4GB graphics card that can also be upgraded if desired.

 If you want a serious portable machine for graphic design, the 16-inch MacBook Pro is the one to look into.
 With a new 16-inch model likely to arrive this year, you should also consider waiting.